-Having reviewed our current services, the developments we have made implementing the Carers Measure from 2012-2015, the requirements of the Social Services and Wellbeing Act and taking on board the views expressed during engagement with Carers and staff, we have developed the following 5 key aims:
+Having reviewed our current services, the developments we have made implementing the Carers Measure from 2012-2015, the requirements of the Social Services and Wellbeing Act and taking on board the views expressed during engagement and consultation with Carers and staff, we have developed the following 5 key aims:

 - Aim 1.
 Identifying Carers of all ages and recognising their contributions - Aim 2.
 Providing up to date, relevant and timely information, advice & assistance to Carers of all ages - Aim 3.
 Providing support, services & training to meet the needs of Carers of all ages - Aim 4.
 Giving Carers of all ages a voice, with more choice & control over their lives - Aim 5.
-Working together to make the most of our resources for the benefit of Carers of all ages has been approved.
-The quotes in italics have been taken from responses to the engagement with Carers referred to above.
+Working together to make the most of our resources for the benefit of Carers of all ages

 The following sections outline where we are now and an overview of what we intend to do.
-Detailed actions will be included in a separate Action Plan to be developed once the Strategy
+Detailed actions will be included in a separate Action Plan to be developed once the Strategy has been approved.